jonah-saltzman/jonahs-tic-tac-toe/README.md

 # MegaMax Tic-Tac-Toe

 This is MegaMax, a tic-tac-toe game client & my first project for the General Assembly software engineering course.
-MegaMax gets its name from the "mega" 5x5 game mode option, and the MinMax algorithm it uses to make the best move for the computer player.
+MegaMax gets its name from the "mega" 5x5 game mode option it offers, and the MinMax algorithm it uses to make the best move for the computer player.
 MegaMax is a single-page application that uses a public API for authentication, as well as for saving and updating game states.
 The application is written entirely in JavaScript, and makes use of Bootstrap and SCSS for UI elements